01.

 A centre for the sharing of emerging educational practice and technology, teacher collaboration and training.

 We are fortunate to have been supported in our work by globally renowned architect, and former Dollar pupil Andrew Whalley OBE.
-Andrew – who has designed our new Institute – is the current Chairman of Grimshaw, and is the architect behind many award-winning structures including the Eden Project in Cornwall →, the International Terminal at Waterloo → and the Experimental Media and Performing Arts Center in New York →.
-His input has ensured that our new building will be one of the most sustainable in the country.
+Andrew – who designed our new Institute – is the current Chairman of Grimshaw, and is the architect behind many award-winning structures including the Eden Project in Cornwall →, the International Terminal at Waterloo → and the Experimental Media and Performing Arts Center in New York →.

 02.